common-workflow-language/user_guide/README.md

 questions, concerns, or experience any difficulties along the way.
 To edit the user guide:

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md).

+When contributing, please make changes to the main branch, not the release branch.
+Once we collect many changes from the main branch, we merge them into the release branch.
+The current user guide is published from the release branch.

 ## Style Guide